Santa Monica neighborhoods: Montana Avenue

 Montana Avenue is home to two elementary schools, a public library, and a mile of about 150 upscale stores, banks, real estate offices and restaurants.
-There are three Starbucks (one inside Pavilions) two of which are located between 7th St. and 9th St., and one Peet's Coffee among several independently owned cafes and coffee shops, including Caffe Luxxe and Primo Passo Coffee Company.
+There are several independently owned cafes and coffee shop as well as nationally known brands here.
 The businesses on this street are generally boutiques, along with two national markets.
 Montana Avenue is also honored with the 1939 landmark Aero Theater, built by Donald Douglas Company as a continuous around-the-clock movie theater.
 This is now a repertory theater operated by The American Cinematheque.
 Every December and June the Montana Avenue Association hosts a neighborhood-wide sale and festival where stores give holiday discounts, give free samples of food, or have clearance sales to make room for a new season of clothing.
 Montana Avenue is home to Balloon Celebrations, a place for modern party decor & Luxe Balloon Bouquets.
 Montana Avenue is served by the 18 line of the Big Blue Bus.